Halloween is October 31!

 - Obey all traffic and pedestrian regulations.

 - Don’t assume the right of way.
-Motorist may have trouble seeing.
+Motorists may have trouble seeing.

 - Motorists go very slowly through the neighborhood and watch out for trick-or-treaters.